CourrierGui/vim-markdown/README.md

 # vim-markdown

 Markdown plugin for vim.
-This plugin only support Pandoc's flavor of Markdown.
+This plugin is designed for Pandoc's flavor of Markdown.

 # TODO